Sermon: Faith (Part Four)

 II Corinthians 6:14 Do not be unequally yoked together with unbelievers.
 For what fellowship has righteousness with lawlessness?
 And what communion has light with darkness?

-We can look back in retrospect to what God did, or what Lot did.
+We can look back in retrospect to what Lot did.
 I do know this.
 Even though I do not know what the specific reason was that Lot went into the city, I do know this from what God has recorded: he was there without good cause.
 It was a poor choice because he did not have to be there.
 He chose the plain.
 Choosing the plain under the circumstance that he did was bad enough.
 But if he had at least stayed out on the plain, away from the city, he would have at least been away from the direct day-to-day contact with the world as represented by the city of Sodom.
-There is every indication that, unlike Moses who by faith deliberately chose to leave Egypt, Lot deliberately chose to go to Sodom.
+There is every indication that, unlike Moses, who by faith deliberately chose to leave Egypt, Lot deliberately chose to go to Sodom.

 This series of verses in II Corinthians 6 is not an appeal for us to break all of our worldly associations.
 You might recall that Paul urged the Christian partner in a divided marriage to strive to maintain the relationship as long as possible.
 But rather what this is here in II Corinthians 6 is an appeal to avoid close associations.
 There is a reason for this.
 Let's read a little bit more because he's asking a series of rhetorical questions.
 The answer to these questions is obvious.
 He says,